-If the Sport Club Council chooses to recommend the RSO for admission into the sport club program and the Competitive Sports Office chooses to grant admission, conditional membership will begin at the start of the Spring Semester.
+If the Sport Club Council chooses to recommend the RSO for admission into the sport club program and the Competitive Sports Office chooses to grant admission, conditional membership will begin immediately.
 The conditional sport club will have complimentary access to facility reservations and will appear on RSS marketing.
 The conditional sport club may request funds from the Undergraduate Student Government (USG) and RSS Contingency Funding from the Competitive Sports Office.
-At the end of the Spring Semester, the conditional sport club will present an annual report, and the Competitive Sports Office will determine their eligibility for unconditional sport club status.
+At the end of the Spring Semester, the Competitive Sports Office will determine the conditional club's status for the upcoming year.

-To be granted full status as a sport club, the conditional sport club must satisfy the following conditions:
+To be granted non-conditional status as a sport club, all conditional sport clubs must satisfy the following conditions:

-- ✓ Receive a score of seventy (70) points or higher on the sport club compliance checklist. - ✓ Provide proof that two members are CPR/AED/First Aid certified. - ✓ Successfully hold practices/meetings and have an average of at least five members attending regularly. - ✓ Successfully demonstrates sound fiscal management strategies.
+- \checkmark Receive a score of seventy (70) points or higher on the sport club compliance checklist. - ✓ Provide proof that two members are CPR/AED/First Aid certified. - ✓ Schedule consistent practices/meetings and have an average of at least five members attending regularly. - ✓ Successfully demonstrates sound fiscal management strategies.